-The conquest of new markets often occurs in link with the growing needs of the business but it is also dictated by developments or even major technological breakthroughs that render certain productions obsolete.
+Conquering new markets often occurs in link with the growth needs of the business but it is also dictated by developments or even major technological breakthroughs that render certain productions obsolete.
 To face this challenge, simulation can become an essential asset allowing your engineering to renew and think differently.

 Expand product ranges to access new markets